top of page

 everywhere present, filling all things,

-treasury of all good, and giver of life:
+treasury of all blessings, and giver of life:

 come and dwell in us,